robstwd/git_status/README.md

 This script scans a supplied path for a git repository and outputs a summarised status for [Conky](http://conky.sourceforge.net/).

+Just my efforts to learn some more Ruby, RSpec, Git and Conky.

 ## Output

 Depending upon the status it will output 2 options: